redbay-Dev/servicemanager/README.md

 # Service Manager

+ Redbay Digital.
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 A modern desktop application for managing multiple development services and projects.
 Built with Electron and React, it provides an intuitive interface for starting, stopping, and monitoring local development services.

 ## Features